 #1 – Declining Dollar and Trade Deficit

-Many believe, the announcement by the department of commerce regarding widening trade deficit trigger the crash on that fateful day.
+Many believe the announcement by the department of commerce regarding the widening trade deficit trigger the crash on that fateful day.
 The announcement led to nervousness among foreigners and created fear among other market participants in anticipation of a weakening dollar.
-As a result, the foreigners pulled their money out of dollar-denominated assets which further caused pressure in markets.
+As a result, the foreigners pulled their money out of dollar-denominated assets, which further caused pressure in markets.

 #2 – The Attractive Yield on Bonds